 Average Weather at Pond Inlet Airport Canada

-In Pond Inlet Airport, the temperature typically varies from -27°F to 51°F over the course of the year, and is rarely below -39°F or above 59°F.
+At Pond Inlet Airport, the summers are cold and mostly cloudy and the winters are long, frigid, dry, and overcast.
+Over the course of the year, the temperature typically varies from -27°F to 51°F and is rarely below -39°F or above 59°F.

 Average High and Low Temperature